KungPhoo/ba67-basic/readme.md

 but also features some improvements.

 Here are the key features:
-- Compatible with the famous Commodore's BASIC
+- Compatible with the famous Commodore BASIC
+- Can load .prg files
-- GOTO/GOSUB labels (compatible!)
+- GOTO/GOSUB labels (backwards compatible!)
 - Variable names can be longer than 2 characters
 - Unicode strings (no PETSCII or other exotic char sets)
 - Full Unicode character set (even emoji end stuff)